jakop345/cloudron-box/docs/references/selfhosting.md

 The `--disk-size` parameter indicates the volume (hard disk) size to be allocated for the Cloudron.

+The `--ssh-key` is the path to a PEM file or the private SSH Key.
+If your key is located as `~/.ssh/id_rsa_<name>`, you can also simply provide the `name` as the argument.

-The `--backup-key <secret>` will be used to encrypt all backups prior to uploading to S3.
+The `--backup-key '<secret>'` will be used to encrypt all backups prior to uploading to S3.
 Keep that secret in a safe place, as you need it to restore your Cloudron from a backup!
 You can generate a random key using `pwgen -1y 64`.
+Be sure to put single quotes around the `secret` to prevent accidental shell expansion.

 **NOTE**: The `cloudron machine create` subcommand will automatically create a corresponding VPC, subnet and security group for your Cloudron, unless `--subnet` and `--security-group` arguments are explicitly passed in.
 If you want to reuse existing resources, please ensure that the security group does not limit any traffic to the Cloudron since the Cloudron manages its own firewall and that the subnet has an internet gateway setup in the routing table.

 ## First time setup

-Visit `https://my.<domain>/setup.html` to do first time setup of your Cloudron.
+Visit `https://my.<domain>` to do first time setup of your Cloudron.

+1. The website should already have a valid TLS certificate.
+If you see any certificate warnings, it means your Cloudron was not created correctly.
+2. If you see a login screen, instead of a setup screen, it means that someone else got to your Cloudron first and set it up already!
+In this unlikely case, simply delete the EC2 instance and create a new Cloudron again.

 Once the setup is done, you can access the admin page in the future at `https://my.<domain>`.